axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 In addition, the `1-setup-install` step checks to make sure all needed resources are in the `./resources/` directory.
 If any are missing, an attempt will be made to download them.
-The settings from this step will be used through the rest of the image installation process.
+The settings from `windows-image-build.ini` and environment variables that are gathered during this step will be used through the rest of the image installation process.

 ### Partially Automatic Image Creation